-Also avoid chocolate and cocoa, even the little chocolate chunks in chocolate chip ice cream could prevent you from good night sleep.
+Also, avoid chocolate and cocoa, even the little chocolate chunks in chocolate chip ice cream could prevent you from good night sleep.
 Apart from tyramine and caffeine chocolate also contains tyrosine, the stimulating culprit in cheese and meat.

 Red Bull and other energy drinks are high in caffeine as well as the amino acid taurine, which boosts alertness and adrenaline.
-Recent studies have shown that even if you drink energy drinks early in the day, the combined high dosage of taurine and caffeine can make it hard to sleep, or to sleep well, later on.
+Recent studies have shown that even if you drink energy drinks early in the day, the combined high dosage of taurine and caffeine can make it hard to sleep or to sleep well, later on.

 If you feel tired or sleepy in the morning take 5-7 tablets (500mg) of chlorella which boosts energy more effectively than stimulants and does it without harmful side effects.

 Avoid alcohol.
-Although alcohol will make you drowsy, the effect is short lived and you will often wake up several hours later, unable to fall back asleep.
+Although alcohol will make you drowsy, the effect is short-lived and you will often wake up several hours later, unable to fall back asleep.
 Alcohol will also keep you from entering the deeper stages of sleep, where your body does most of its healing.
-Wine, beer, and any alcohol that’s fermented is high in the stimulant tyramine as well.
+Wine, beer, and any alcohol that’s fermented are high in the stimulant tyramine as well.
 A drink or two may make you feel more relaxed after dinner, but it comes back to haunt you — literally — a few hours later, by preventing you from achieving deep sleep.
 A central nervous system depressant, alcohol disrupts sleep patterns.
-So you sleep more deeply for the first few hours of the night, but after that your sleep is lighter and more fragmented, with frequent waking.
+So you sleep more deeply for the first few hours of the night, but after that, your sleep is lighter and more fragmented, with frequent waking.
 Also, alcohol’s a diuretic, so it both dehydrates you and makes you have to pee.
 Hence the dry mouth, headache, and frequent bathroom trips you might have noticed after a night’s indulgence.
 Because alcohol is a muscle relaxant, it relaxes the muscles of the throat, so if you snore or have sleep apnea, these will become much worse after drinking.

-Tomato sauce, chili, pizza, and spicy foods.
+Tomato sauce, chilli, pizza, and spicy foods.
 Digestive disturbances are a common source of sleep problems, but many people fail to make the connection.
 Acidic and spicy foods can cause reflux, heartburn, and other symptoms that interrupt sleep.
 What most people don’t realize, though, is that you don’t have to actually experience heartburn symptoms to have your sleep disturbed.
-The simple action of lying down after eating acidic food is enough, and you may not realize your stomach’s working overtime as you fall into a sleep that’s lighter and more fitful than usual.
+The simple act of lying down after eating acidic food is enough, and you may not realize your stomach’s working overtime as you fall into a sleep that’s lighter and more fitful than usual.

 Lose weight if you need to because being overweight increases the risk of sleep apnea.
 People with sleep apnea may awaken often and find it very hard to get a good night’s sleep.

-Avoid foods that you may be sensitive to especially dairy and wheat products (gluten), as they may have effect on sleep, such as causing apnea, excess congestion, gastrointestinal upset or gas.
+Avoid foods that you may be sensitive to especially dairy and wheat products (gluten), as they may have an effect on sleep, such as causing apnea, excess congestion, gastrointestinal upset or gas.